-She holds a Bachelor’s Degree in Communication from the University of Massachusetts, and began her career in broadcasting as a producer for radio and television.
-She then transitioned into the non-profit sector, and spent several years consulting to start-up businesses, academic institutions, community health centers, and government agencies on strategic communications, management, program development, fundraising, special events, and property development.
+Emily Stewart joined Casa Esperanza, Inc. as the Director of Development in 2004.
+She then served as Deputy Director for six years before stepping into the role of Executive Director in 2011.
+Before joining Casa, her career included experience as a producer for radio and television followed by a transition the non-profit sector where she spent several years consulting to start-up businesses, academic institutions, community health centers, and government agencies on strategic communications, management, program development, fundraising, special events, and property development.

 Diliana De Jesús

 Chief Development Officer and Deputy Director

 Diliana De Jesús joined Casa Esperanza, Inc. as the Development Associate in 2005.
 She served in several positions before transitioning to Deputy Director in 2011.

 Diliana works with the Executive team to advance the finances and mission of the organization and shape the overall financial health of the organization.
 She has worked closely with Casa Esperanza’s Leadership Team to implement 20 competitive grants from the Substance Abuse Mental Health Services Administration, bringing more than $28M to the agency and 12 competitive awards for Ryan White Part A services.
 She oversees all contract utilization and reporting compliance for federal awards and works closely with Project Directors to ensure data collection is accurate and timely.
 She has also led efforts to integrate culturally competent evidence-based practices into all agency programs and services.
 Over the years, Diliana has overseen the Continuous Quality Improvement program to ensure ongoing accreditation through the Commission on Accreditation of Rehabilitation Facilities (CARF) and licensing through the Department of Public Health.